vg-angel/vectors/readme.md

 'Vector2D' and 'Vector3D' and 'Quaternions' will be created with the purpose to work in the field of computer graphics.

-Methods directly inherited from the class 'Vector2D' are mutable, but there exist the static vertion for each fucntion
+Methods directly inherited from the class 'Vector2D' are mutable, but there exist the static vertion for each function that is immutable.

-### Author
+## Author

 |Name:|Angel Vega Garcia|
 |-----|-----------------|